 Assets and liabilities denominated in foreign currencies are translated into Canadian dollars at period-end exchange rates.
 Purchase and sales of investments, investment income and expenses are calculated at the exchange rates prevailing on the dates of the transactions.
 The Canadian dollar is the Limited Partnership's functional and presentation currency as it is the primary economic environment in which the Limited Partnership operates.

-Foreign exchange gains or losses relating to investments are presented within net gain on investments at fair value through profit and loss in the statement of comprehensive income (loss).
+Foreign exchange gains or losses relating to investments are presented within net gain on investments at fair value through profit and loss in the Statements of Comprehensive (Loss) Income.

 Contingencies